In this blog post (updated February/March 2022), I share my experience with the Simple Practice Electronic Health Record (EHR).

 - The tutorials for setting up your office need some updating.

-- Initial set up is not as intuitive or as guided as it could be.
+- Initial setup is not as intuitive or as guided as it could be but there is support.

 - No customer service phone number advertised.
-Waiting for email or chat help to get set up might be frustrating, but you can now ask to speak to someone in the Chat box.
+Waiting for email or chat help to get set up might be frustrating, but you can now ask to speak to someone in the Chatbox or request a phone call.

 MOBILE APP for General Purposes (for the clinician only)

-- You can perform many every day practice tasks from the mobile app (scheduling, charting, secure messaging).
+- You can perform many everyday practice tasks from the clinician mobile app (scheduling, charting, secure messaging).

 It has been totally worth the sometimes frustrating learning curve to switch over to Simple Practice for all that it offers for a price comparable to other EHRs.